- ECTS credits15

-The course is open to students enrolled in the Master programme in French at the University of Bergen.
+The course is open to all students admitted to the MA program in French at the University of Bergen.

-Teaching is given in the form of seminars; about 12 double sessions per semester.
+Teaching is conducted in the form of seminars, approx. 12 sessions in the course of the semester.

-In the case that less than five students register for the course, the organized teaching may be adapted to fit the number of students.
-If this occurs, students will be informed about the alternative teachings plan at the beginning of the semester, and before the registration deadline 1.February / 1.
-September.
+If less than 5 students sign up for the course, the teaching may be adjusted to the number of students enrolled.
+If so, students will be informed about the alternative teachings plan at the beginning of the semester and before the registration deadline 1 Feb/1 Sep.